tuo/tuo.github.io/_posts/2013-04-24-integrate-tapjoy-offerwall-to-unity.md

 Here for our case is even tricky as we also show it not only when game scene not started/loaded also when it is gameover.

 But then we have another problem, it is that character right before it is dead, it pick up a point power-up item.
-Then you will an alert view saying *Congratulations!
-You've just earned 1 Points!*.
+Then you will an alert view saying *"Congratulations!
+You've just earned 1 Points!"*.
 Again, you need to press *OK* button to dismiss it.
 You may think this case it is pretty rare but when your game has millions users.
 It is not a neglectable issue.

 Let's revisit the logic.
 So basically we only want *CurrencyEarned* be triggered when user lanunch the app.
 And during the gameplay, we dont' want it get called.